Track mileage automatically

 | Engine size (cc) | Diesel |

-Diesel advisory fuel rates also remain unchanged from the previous update.
+Diesel advisory fuel rates have also increased since the last update.

 Advisory fuel rates for electric cars from March 1 to June 1 2026